call us +353 (0)87 6723471

 Inverness~Uist~Isle of Lewis

-Day 2: Lochboisdale to Lochmaddy, Island of North Uist
+Day 2: Lochmaddy to South Uist Island

 Day 5: Tarbert to Callanish, Isle of Lewis

-An unforgettable day of island adventure as we combine mountain bikes with a couple of short boat rides by RIB.
+We continue on our Hebridean Trail Mountain Bike Tour with an unforgettable day of island adventure.
+We combine mountain bikes with a couple of short boat rides by RIB.
 This opens up the otherwise inaccessible west coast of Harris and the Isle of Lewis.
 Once on the Isle of Lewis, follow a trail through a dramatic glen, flanked by spectacular peakson either side.We then descend back to the coast and rejoining the RIB for a final ride to the Standing Stones of Callanish.
 This mysterious stone circle is over 5000 years old and a remarkable place to visit.
-Your guest house accommodation is nearby.
-Distance 53km/ 33 m (B,L)
+Our guest house accommodation is nearby.
+Distance 53km, 33 m (B,L,D)

 Day 6: Callanish to the Butt of Lewis

 Your final day follows the west coast of Lewis and is full of historical and cultural interest.
 Heading north we pass the ancient Dun Carloway Broch.
 Onward to the Blackhouse Village at Gearrannan which offers an insight into what island living was like not so many years ago.
 An impossible to miss feature on your final push is the Whalebone Arch, recovered from a huge whale washed up on a beach nearby.
 Perched on the Atlantic at the very edge of Europe, the Butt of Lewis is a spectacular and fitting place to end your Hebridean Trail.
 After celebratory drinks, head back to your accommodation at Callanish for our final night on the islands.
-Distance 64km/ 39m (B,L)
+Distance 64km, 39m (B,L,D)